 For more information on exam procedures, visit the Testing page.

-If you drop a course using before your nine-month enrollment period expires, no grade will be reported to the Registrar, the course will not appear on your transcript, and the course will not be included in attempted hours calculations.
+If you drop a course before your six-month or nine-month enrollment period expires, no grade will be reported to the Registrar, the course will not appear on your transcript, and the course will not be included in attempted hours calculations.

-If you do not drop or complete your course prior to your course expiration date, a “W” will automatically be applied to your transcript.
-Courses with a “W” will be included in attempted hours.
+If you do not drop or complete your course prior to your course expiration date, an “NC” (for "Not Completed" correspondence course) will automatically be applied to your transcript.
+Courses with an “NC” will be included in attempted hours.

-The financial aid implications of a “W” applied to your transcript are detailed on the Financial Aid web page under the “Maximum Hours Limit” paragraph.
+The financial aid implications of an “NC” applied to your transcript are detailed on the Financial Aid web page under the “Maximum Hours Limit” drop-down paragraph.

 The Texas State University Honor Code establishes the following: